 Give as much feedback as possible early on in a relationship with a writer, as this is when habits are developed.
 If you let something go early on, it will be much harder to correct down the line.

-Step 4: Empowering your writers to create exceptional content
+Empower your writers to create exceptional content

 To bring out the best in your writers, it’s important to establish a relationship built on trust.